iote/ngsolid-mono/ngfire/firestore-qbuilder/README.md

-# ngfire-firestore-query-builder
+# @ngfi/firestore-qbuilder
-Part of the NgFire Shared Modules.
-Includes a Firestore Query Builder and Predicate implementations.

-Adds an abstraction layer between the direct dependency on Firestore.
+Predicate pattern on top of firestore which loosens dependency on firestore in DB-layer